-Cash and Cash Equivalents: The fair value of cash is valued at cost.
+Cash and Cash Equivalents: The fair value of cash and cash equivalents is valued at cost.

 Equity Securities: The fair value of equity securities is determined by direct quoted market prices.
 The underlying holdings are direct quoted market prices on regulated financial exchanges.